alextrambley/alex_trambley_oscars_capstone/README.md

 -----
 # Working With The Data

 To start working with the data, I imported my complete films table into a Jupyter Notebook using Python.
 I then filtered out the films by category, searching by the categories associated with "Best Picture".
-This included
+This included:
 <b>
-*BEST PICTURE
+* BEST PICTURE
-*OUTSTANDING PICTURE
+* OUTSTANDING PICTURE
-*OUTSTANDING PRODUCTION
+* OUTSTANDING PRODUCTION
-*OUTSTANDING MOTION PICTURE
+* OUTSTANDING MOTION PICTURE
-*BEST MOTION PICTURE
+* BEST MOTION PICTURE
 </b>
  as the name of the category has changed over time.